schmidtb-de/crucible-card-translate/README.md

 # crucible-card-translate

-Translates the zoomed Card on thecrucible.com into german.
+A Google Chrome Browser extension, that translates the zoomed Card on thecrucible.com into german.